ProjectsByFerm/COBAI/README.md

-#COBOL AI Agent for Precision Learning is an intelligent system designed to help users master COBOL with accuracy, clarity, and efficiency.
+COBOL AI Agent for Precision Learning is an intelligent system designed to help users master COBOL with accuracy, clarity, and efficiency.

-COBAI — COBOL AI Learning & Evaluation System

 COBAI is a structured AI-powered learning and evaluation framework designed to teach and assess COBOL programming skills using LLM-driven coaching, scoring, and research-based experimentation.